horrorclause/PythonForSecurity/README.md

-# PythonForSecurity
+# Python For Security

-Repo for the Python for Security class.
+Information that is useful for Python.